rguske/blog/content/posts/vsphere-with-tanzu-troubleshooting-haproxy.md

 ## Connect: No route to host.

-At first sight, the installation seems to be successful and the Cluster Config Status in the vSphere client doesn't indicate the opposite (*Figure V*).
+At first sight, the installation seems to be successful and the Cluster Config Status in the vSphere client doesn't indicate the opposite (*Figure VI*).

-{{< image src="/img/posts/202011_haproxytrouble/CapturFiles-20201117_092255.jpg" caption="Figure V: Workload Management Status" src-s="/img/posts/202011_haproxytrouble/CapturFiles-20201117_092255.jpg" >}}
+{{< image src="/img/posts/202011_haproxytrouble/CapturFiles-20201117_092255.jpg" caption="Figure VI: Workload Management Status" src-s="/img/posts/202011_haproxytrouble/CapturFiles-20201117_092255.jpg" >}}

 But appearances are deceptive!
-I created a vSphere Namespace to deploy a [Tanzu Kubernetes Cluster](https://rguske.github.io/post/vsphere-7-with-kubernetes-supercharged-helm-harbor-tkg/) (Guest Cluster) and clicked on the **OPEN** button/ link to the CLI tools (*Figure VI*) to check the reachability of my Supervisor Cluster and got an `ERR_ADDRESS_UNREACHABLE` back.
+I created a vSphere Namespace to deploy a [Tanzu Kubernetes Cluster](https://rguske.github.io/post/vsphere-7-with-kubernetes-supercharged-helm-harbor-tkg/) (Guest Cluster) and clicked on the **OPEN** button/ link to the CLI tools (*Figure VII*) to check the reachability of my Supervisor Cluster and got an `ERR_ADDRESS_UNREACHABLE` back.

-{{< image src="/img/posts/202011_haproxytrouble/CapturFiles-20201120_040144.jpg" caption="Figure VI: Link to CLI Tools" src-s="/img/posts/202011_haproxytrouble/CapturFiles-20201120_040144.jpg" >}}
+{{< image src="/img/posts/202011_haproxytrouble/CapturFiles-20201120_040144.jpg" caption="Figure VII: Link to CLI Tools" src-s="/img/posts/202011_haproxytrouble/CapturFiles-20201120_040144.jpg" >}}

 Of course that made me suspicious and I tried to login via `kubectl vsphere login`: